Wrelks-Quantum/wrelks.github.io/_initialization/3 jupyter.md

 ## Getting started

-First make sure that you are inside of your anaconda enviroment
+First make sure that you are inside of your anaconda environment

     conda acitvate 'name'